Hrit99/family-tree/README.md

     b. get person with particular relatioon to a person. family-tree get <relation> of <name>

-IF USING SPACES IN NAMING PERSON OR RELATIONS THEN USE DOUBLE QUOTES i.e "SOME NAME"
+IF USING SPACES IN NAMING PERSON OR RELATIONS THEN USE DOUBLE QUOTES i.e. "SOME NAME"

 Installation :
 Steps :-